marisacasillas/chattr-basic/README.md

 _1. Utterance timing and addressee information_

 Data of this type has four columns, with each row representing a single utterance.
 The columns are `speaker` (who is producing the utterance?), `start.ms` (what is the start time of the utterance in msec?), `stop.ms` (what is the stop time of the utterance in msec?), and `addressee` (who is the speaker talking to?).
 Input files of this type should be read in with the argument `aas-elan-txt`.
-This input type is named after the ACLEW Annotation Scheme, an ELAN-based annotation approach for naturalistic speech recordings that features comprehensive self-teaching manuals and a gold-standard test for new annotators (see more at [https://osf.io/b2jep/wiki/home/](); Casillas et al., 2017; ELAN: [URL]()).
+This input type is named after the ACLEW Annotation Scheme, an ELAN-based annotation approach for naturalistic speech recordings that features comprehensive self-teaching manuals and a gold-standard test for new annotators (see more at [https://osf.io/b2jep/wiki/home/](), Casillas et al., 2017; ELAN: [https://tla.mpi.nl/tools/tla-tools/elan/download/](), Sloetjes & Wittenburg, 2008).

 | speaker | start.ms | stop.ms | addressee |
 |---------|----------|---------|-----------|